A chainsaw is a great tool to have in the woodshed. They can be quite temperamental so choosing to buy a used one may not be the best choice.

 Cost of a Chainsaw

 The average medium/ heavy duty is going to set you back approximately $200.
-So why am I talking about new chainsaw prices when you’re asking should I buy a used one?
+So why am I talking about new chainsaw prices when you’re asking if I should buy a used one?

 Problems with Used Chainsaws

-The two-stroke refers to the number of strokes of the piston head – the piston moves once (first stroke) and moves the crankshaft halfway (air and fuel move down the cylinder) and then the second stroke completes the cycle (air and gas is compressed ready for combustion).
-So that’s all a bit technical but it’s important to understand the importance of what’s known as the Air Fuel Ratio (AFR) as if this is not correct, your chainsaw will run erratically.
-The ratio has to be 14.7 parts air to 1 part gas.
-This ratio is controlled by the carburetor.
+The two-stroke refers to the number of strokes of the piston head – the piston moves once (first stroke) and moves the crankshaft halfway (air and fuel move down the cylinder), and then the second stroke completes the cycle (air and gas is compressed ready for combustion).

-A chainsaw should be able to idle smoothly but if it has too much air your saw will surge (running lean) or too much gas (running rich or fat) it will splutter.
+The ratio is 14.7 parts air to 1 part gas, and a carburetor controls this ratio.
+A chainsaw should idle smoothly – too much air; your saw will surge (running lean); too much gas (running rich or fat), it will splutter.

 Surging Engine

 A used chainsaw, being used will have some issues.
-AFR issues are common which in many cases, tedious carburetor tuning may fix them but very often there’s something else going on.
-Something that can’t be tuned out and in many cases this won’t be apparent until the saw gets up to working temperature.
+AFR issues are common, and as said in many cases, carburetor tuning may fix them, but often, there’s something else going on.
+Something that can’t be tuned out, and in some cases, this won’t be apparent until the saw gets up to working temperature.

-The problem with a used chainsaw is, you never know the history.
-The nature of their work means they are outdoors and the biggest concern is – Has the saw has been dropped, or something heavy (a tree!) fallen on it.
-A chainsaw is a sealed unit, the outer casing is part of the engine, and it’s critical it’s airtight.
+The problem with a used chainsaw is you don’t know the history.
+The nature of their work means they are outdoors, and the biggest concern is – Has the saw has been dropped or something heavy (a tree!) fallen on it.
+A chainsaw is a sealed unit; the outer casing for many saws is part of the engine, and it’s critical it’s airtight.

 A heavily dropped saw may develop cracks in the body.
 So why does this make a difference?
 Back to our AFR.
-If the body (plastic) is cracked then air will be able to enter the engine.
-This will disrupt the AFR and you will never get your chainsaw to run sweet for you.
+If the body (plastic) is cracked, then air will enter the engine unmetered.
+This will disrupt the AFR, and you will never get your chainsaw to run sweet.

 Many chainsaws are sold for this reason.
-Watch out especially for saws with new carburetors, this indicates the seller tried to make the repair but found out the problem wasn’t the carburetor after all.
-A seller unfortunately may not tell you that the saw has been dropped.
+Watch out, especially for saws with new carburetors; this indicates the seller tried to repair but discovered the problem wasn’t the carburetor.
+A seller, unfortunately, may not tell you that the saw has a problem.

 Dirty Carburetor

-But remember a used saw price must make sense, not much point in saving money on the purchase price only to make up the price of a new by adding new parts or a ton of time-wrenching.
+But remember, a used saw price must make sense; not much point in saving money on the purchase price only to make up the price of a new one by adding new parts or a ton of time-wrenching.

-Gumming can be avoided, by the way, using a gas stabilizer in the fuel system when storing.
-I covered it here in the video – “Mixing and adding gas stabilizer”.
+Gumming can be avoided, by the way, by using a gas stabilizer in the fuel system when storing.
+I covered it here in the video – “Mixing and adding gas stabilizer.”

-The video shows it being added to a lawnmower but it works for all gas-powered engines but, you should know this is not a substitute for two-stroke oil and should be added last after you’ve mixed your two-stroke gas mix.
+The video shows it being added to a lawnmower, but it works for all gas-powered engines.
+However, you should know this is not a substitute for two-stroke oil and should be added last after you’ve mixed your two-stroke gas mix.

 Low Compression